Weinstein could face jail, bail hike over monitoring issues

-NEW YORK (AP) - A judge is expected to rule Wednesday on whether to jail Harvey Weinstein or hike his bail to as much as $5 million after prosecutors say he violated bail conditions by mishandling his electronic ankle monitor.
+A judge is expected to rule Wednesday on whether to jail Harvey Weinstein or hike his bail to as much as $5 million after prosecutors say he violated bail conditions by mishandling his electronic ankle monitor.

-Weinstein, 67, is due in court later in the day.
+Weinstein, 67, arrived at court in the morning using a walker.
 The disgraced movie mogul is scheduled to stand trial in New York City beginning Jan.
 6 on rape and sexual assault charges.

 Prosecutor Joan Illuzzi said at a hearing Friday that Weinstein has repeatedly, purposely left at home a piece of the monitoring technology that keeps the ankle bracelet activated.